avinashreddy02/AzureMLCap/README.md

                              weights=[1.0]))]

 ```
-Screen shots of the Best model and the steps and how it performed
+### Screen shots of the Best model and the steps and how it performed for automl

 ![](best_run_studio_automl1.PNG)